leemccallum/MLIntroduction/session-1/README.md

 ### output layer
    This is the collection of all the output nodes, in our examples so far we only had one output node

-let's apply this to our quadratic example, so instead of using a single neuron let's have a model setup like this input layer: 1 node hidden layers: i hidden layer contains 20 nodes, and activation function of type Relu output layer: 1 node
+Let's apply this to our quadratic example, so instead of using a single neuron let's have a model setup like this
+- input layer: 1 node
+- hidden layers: i hidden layer contains 20 nodes, and activation function of type Relu
+- output layer: 1 node

-replace the model code we had initially with this code
+Replace the model code we had initially with this code.

 ```python
 from tensorflow.keras.layers import Dense